spiffe/spiffe/standards/WIT-SVID.md

 The WIT-SVID is a sub-profiling of this token format for use in SPIFFE contexts.
 This document does not redefine key elements specified within the upstream [WIMSE Workload Credentials][1] document and as such the reader should be familiar with this document and its contents before implementing WIT-SVID.

+As the WIT-SVID is a sub-profiling of the WIMSE WIT, all WIT-SVIDs are WIMSE WITs and implementations designed to consume WIMSE WITs will be compatible with WIT-SVIDs.
+Conversely, not all WITs are WIT-SVIDs and implementations designed specifically for WIT-SVIDs may not function with WITs or other profiles of WITs.

 WIT-SVIDs are [JSON Web Tokens (JWT)][6] encoded using [JSON Web Signature (JWS)][2] compact serialization.

 ### 2. JOSE Header